Bengo-Hub/bengobox-erp-ui/docs/manual-deployment-guide.md

 ```

 **Notes:**
+- The Dockerfile uses **pnpm** instead of npm for faster, more efficient dependency management.
 - `VITE_API_URL` and `VITE_WEBSOCKET_URL` are baked into the build.
 To change them, rebuild with different `--build-arg` values.
 - `build.sh` will attempt to add SSH key with `ssh-add` if `DOCKER_SSH_KEY` is provided (for private git submodules).
 - `build.sh` also uses `trivy fs` and `trivy image` to scan filesystem and image — run those after build if desired.